proteusx/Lectus/README.rst

 Any Perl like regular expression is acceptable input, but symbols that are significant to the shell, like ``^,|,(,)`` etc. must be escaped.

-Lectus displays the first 20 results that match the query.
+Lectus displays the first 20 results that match the query in alphabetical order.

 When Lectus sees a dictionary for the first time it will generate an index file